makyo/writing/work/the-fool/the-fool.md

 ---
 counts:
-    characters_real: 14913
+    characters_real: 15745
-    characters_total: 18597
+    characters_total: 19632
     file: ./work/the-fool/the-fool.md
-    paragraphs: 163
+    paragraphs: 165
     type: jekyll
-    words: 3644
+    words: 3835
 layout: post
 title: The Fool
 ---

 The porcupine, her quills held back with a gingham kerchief to keep from shading her brow, looms over the small table.
-Three colorful cards rest neatly aligned on its surface.
+A deck of colorful cards rest neatly aligned on its surface.

-Contrary to expectations, the room had been bright and spacious.
+Contrary to expectations, the room is bright and spacious.
 No hint of incense or dark velour drapes, just a simple living room in a simple home, a simple porcupine and some simple cards.
-She couldn’t have been older than fifty, and she was of a more motherly bent than a mystical one.
+She can't be older than fifty, and she's of a more motherly bent than a mystical one.

 More motherly than my mother, at least.
 More earthy and far less mystical.

-"Tell me about your day, Avery," she had begun, and as I spoke, she shuffled a worn deck of cards, nodding along with me.
-She drew the cards and lay them face up on the table with a casual slowness that did little to distract from my words.
-Still, my language was stilted, and I found myself tracing the edges of the table with my gaze or watching her paws rather than making eye contact.
+"Tell me about your day, Avery," she begins, and as I speak, she shuffles a worn deck of cards, nodding along with me.
+She draws cards yan tan tethera, and lays them face up on the table with a casual slowness that does little to distract from my words.
+Still, my language is stilted, and I find myself tracing the edges of the table with my gaze or watching her paws rather than making eye contact.

 "Now," she says when I trail off to an uneasy silence.
 The porcupine, the table and cards, a bright room with motes in afternoon sunbeams; an image more meaningful than I anticipated.
 And me --- dingy clothes draped over a broad frame I never wanted --- out of place.
 "Here are three cards.
 Look, and tell me the first thing you notice."